TommasoBelluzzo/SystemicRisk/README.md

   > "Commercial Banks" contains E, F and G
   > "Government-sponsored Enterprises" contains H

-* **Crises:** crisis definitions based on three-value tuples where the `Name` field represents the crisis names, the `Start Date` field represents the crisis start dates and the `End Date` field represents the crisis end dates.
+* **Crises:** crisis definitions are based on three-value tuples where the `Name` field represents the crisis names, the `Start Date` field represents the crisis start dates and the `End Date` field represents the crisis end dates.
 Every dataset observation falling inside the range of a crisis is considered to be part of a distress period.

 ## Example Datasets